mushabell/CS167_Lab1/Lab 3.md

 5. ***(Q5) How many replicas are stored on the datanode uploading the file?
 How many replicas are stored across other datanodes?***\
-There are 17 replicas that are stroed on my datanode after uploading the file.
-There are ___ replicas stored across the other datanodes.
+There are 2 replicas that are stored on my datanode after uploading the file.
+There is one replica of the files in the namenode.